tiffzny/tiffzny.github.io/baby-shower.md

 → Do you intend to ship items to **Canada**?
 Use Amazon Canada (Amazon.ca); this Amazon Canada list will ship to Tiffany & Blair's home in Nova Scotia by default (you don't need to put in our address!).

 If for some reason you need a Canadian postal code to see what is available on Amazon.ca, use B3H3C3 (this isn't OUR postal code, but it is nearby and good enough for just browsing!
 Our actual address will populate from the registry)
-(**Tip:** My mother Kris has purchase Canadian Amazon Prime; you could save on shipping!
-Or, sign-up for your own free trial if you're so inclined.)

 **Note: We are *very* into second-hand or pre-loved items.
 Do you have a favourite pre-loved book you want to share?
 Pre-loved outfits or other baby items that are still in good condition?
 These things would make excellent gifts.**